 Putting it all together

-Whether you’re using IXL to teach students how to read for the first time, to provide remediation for struggling readers, or anything in between—you can feel confident that the materials you’re using are rooted in evidence-based best practices.
+Whether you’re using IXL to teach students how to read for the first time, to provide remediation for struggling readers, or anything in between—you can feel confident that all the skills you’re assigning are rooted in evidence-based best practices.

 Learn more about our English language arts offering here!